paul-nguyen-1/CodePath-Project-5/README.md

-# Web Development Project 6 - NeetSeat
+# NeetSeat

-Submitted by: Paul Nguyen

-## Required Features
+## Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
 - [x] **Clicking on an item in the list view displays more details about it**
 - [x] **Clicking on an item has a direct, unique link to that item's detail view page**

-The following **optional** features are implemented:

 - [x] The site's customized dashboard contains more content that explains what is interesting about the data
 - [x] The site allows users to toggle between different data visualizations